 Risks and Complications

 The decision to have ear surgery is extremely personal and not without risk.
-Dr. Cohn will fully review and explain the risks associated with your surgery.
+Dr. Cohn and Dr. Anderson will fully review and explain the risks associated with your surgery.
 After you fully understand the procedure, you will be asked to sign consent forms.

 As with any elective surgery, the cost of otoplasty surgery is a consideration for many patients.
 Cost may include a surgeon’s fee, hospital or surgical facility costs, anesthesia fees, prescriptions for medications, and any associated medical tests.
 Birmingham Cohn Plastic Surgery proudly offers patient financing plans, so be sure to ask if such a plan is of interest to you.